shuxin-03/election-blog/content/post/2024-10-06-week-5/index.markdown

 # Election Blog

-## Week 5: Demographics: Who Votes, and How Do They Vote?
+## Week 5: Who Votes, and How Do They Vote?
+An Overview of Demographics

 In an increasingly polarized nation, or as Lynn Vavreck coined it, "**calcified**," demographics have become more predictive in understanding voting patterns.